 3. Create trigonometric functions using the "derived variables" option

-One of the cool things about Ubidots is that is allows you to generate new data from Math expressions.
-Inside your data source, click on "Add Derived Variable" and type the corresponding math formula.
+One of the cool things about Ubidots is that allows you to generate new data from Math expressions.
+Inside your data source, click on "Add Synthetic Variable" and type the corresponding math formula.
 Do this procedure one time for each trigonometric function you wish to explore.
-In our case, we generated the following functions:
+In our case, we generated the following function:

 We have all set to start sending data!

 Let's grab your Api Key from your Ubidots profile:

 Make sure you have the Ubidots Python Library installed:

 Then create a file "send_t.py" with the following code:

 # Create a Ubidots object

 # Get our t variable using its variable ID

 # Send a series of values between 1 and 1000

 for i in range(1, 1000):